virtual-kubelet/azure-aci/README.md

 * Install the [Kubernetes CLI](#install-the-kubernetes-cli).
 * Install the [Helm CLI](#install-the-helm-cli).

-You may also use [Azure cloud shell](https://docs.microsoft.com/azure/cloud-shell/overview) which has the above CLI's already installed.
+You may also use [Azure cloud shell](https://docs.microsoft.com/azure/cloud-shell/overview) which has the above tools already installed.

 ### Install the Azure CLI